ycwu1030/PhaseTransitions/ISSUES.md

   - For some situation, this case happens when two phases have tiny overlap in temperature due to the poor precision in determining the local minima around that temperature.
     - At first place, I though this was the precision problem (the program didn't get the local minimum with sufficient precision).
 Thus I reconstruct the precision control parameter, put them into a structure which can be modified anywhere.
 However, I found that just checking the step-size after each step for for minimization convergence is really bad.
 Thus I change back to checking gradient.
   - For the ISSUE05 itself, I need to get the test-case.
+- [ ] #6 The precision in Tunneling1D when finding the profile. dphi/dr can have tremendously different scale from phi itself.